 Why Does the Buck Stop with the Lawyer?

 Why put the burden on the lawyer and make her responsible for making sure the lien gets paid?
-The reality is personal injury attorneys are in the best position to understand the rule and make sure Medicare is protected. typically the people who receive settlement proceeds and disburse them to their clients, they are the ones in the best position to ensure Medicare liens are repaid.
+The reality is personal injury attorneys are in the best position to understand the rule and make sure Medicare is protected.
 Examples such as this are a good reminder of the obligation to reimburse Medicare after receiving settlement or judgment proceeds for clients as well as to wait to disburse settlement proceeds until a receipt of final demand from Medicare has been received.